hso-nn/vscode-d365-cli/README.md

 # VScode Extension for HSO D365-CLI

-This is a VS Code extensions for the HSO D365-CLI
+This is a VS Code extension for the HSO D365-CLI

 ## D365-CLI